dpmaddalena/dpmaddalena.github.com/_posts/2014-03-03-zoe-dances-with-death.md

 > Felt through all this fleshly dress
 > Bright shoots of everlastingness

 That's God to me: a bright shot of everlastingness.
-God is the one that "goes all around" in us, calling out to us from the deeps, calling us out of our bony prisons ... with an invitation to dance.
+God is the one that "goes all around" in us, calling out to us from tshe deeps, calling out to us to be free.
+We hear the call, tho it is as though from a distance, as we wait out our exile from within the bounds of these bony prisons.
+And even as we bend and twist in fury at the end, and say goodbye to our better parts, the call repeats, and marks a better time, and extends to us a grace named Zoe who bows before us and asks us to the dance.